 The Domino Effect

 One of the reasons I feel empowered is because I feel like I’ve finally found my God-given purpose.
-You see, when I was at the height of stress – just found out about my husband’s betrayal, at the middle of my pre-op journey, trying to just make it through the day without crying – someone close to me gave me some advice.
-He said, “Whenever you can’t get out of our own head, do something to help God’s children.”
-So I became more involved in my support groups on Facebook, and it took my mind off my own problems.
+You see, when I was at the height of stress – just found out about my husband’s betrayal, in the middle of my pre-op journey, trying to make it through the day without crying – someone close to me gave me some advice.
+He said, “Whenever you can’t get out of your head, do something to help God’s children.”
+So I became more involved in my bariatric support groups on Facebook, and it took my mind off my problems.
 Eventually, it led me back to this blog after I took a break to get my life together.
-Now, I feel as if God is calling me to help His children through this blog: to help motivate, inspire and encourage women to change their lives, just like I did.
+Now, I feel as if God is calling me to help His children through this blog: to help motivate, inspire and encourage women to change their lives, just like I did with my life.

 First you need to decide who you want to be and what you want out of life.
-Our history does not have to define our future.
+Your history does not have to define your future.
 We can become the person we’ve always dreamed of becoming.
-Second, you need a plan to get to where you want to be.
+Second, decide which are your top three goals in life.
+Third, you need a plan to get to where you want to be.
 Figure out all the steps required to get there, and work each day to make progress towards that.
-Third, you need to make time for your dreams.
+Fourth, set deadlines for yourself to hit your goals.
+If you don’t aim for a target, you’ll miss every time.
+Fifth, you need to make time for your dreams.
 If you don’t make time for yourself, then no one else will.
 Schedule time daily to work on your dreams.
-Fourth, never give up.
+Sixth, never give up.
 You’ll face challenges and difficulties, but the key here is to not give up.